sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 - All completed letters return to black.
 - The layout must wrap cleanly for longer words or phrases.
 - No horizontal scrolling.
-- Preserve spaces between words in multi-word phrases.
+- Preserve clear visual spaces between words in multi-word phrases.
+- Spaces are not rendered as input slots.
+- User-typed spaces are ignored silently and should not count as errors.

 Answer layout rules: